 2. Drink Edible Green® or MATCHA before each meal.
 Make sure each meal is nutritiously balanced and eat modest portions.
 (Using one size smaller plate makes it easier.)

 3. “Consistency” is the key to success.
 Drinking even one cup of Edible Green® or MATCHA every day is better than 10 cups every once in a while.
 You will learn exercise makes you feel better and sometimes it helps just to feel better–rather than to see less weight on your scale.
 Stick to your new healthy routine for at least 3 months.

 Now how about after you lose some weight?
 Does green tea help to maintain the loss you made?
 Here’s great news for millions of people watching their weight: “Green tea intake with habitual low caffeine intake promotes weight loss and reduces the risk of weight regain,” according to a study, “Caffeine and green tea effects on body weight” published in “Obesity Research”.

 In this study, the subjects were divided into habitually low caffeine consumers (<300 mg/day) and habitually high caffeine consumers (>300 mg/day).
-Each group was again divided to 2 groups, one was given green tea supplementation, the other was given a placebo.
+Each group was again divided into 2 groups, one was given green tea supplements, the other was given a placebo.
 Each group was observed for their weight loss and weight maintenance over time.